 Member appeals must be submitted to us or our delegate within 180 days from the receipt of the initial adverse UR determination.
 Standard (non-expedited) UR appeals may be filed by telephone or in writing by the member or their designee.
 Member appeals may be initiated in writing or by calling our Member Service department at the number on the member’s ID card or at 1-800-444-6222.
 However, we strongly recommend the appeal be filed in writing.
 Determinations concerning services that have already been provided are not eligible to be appealed on an expedited basis.
 In the event that only a portion of such necessary information is received, we request the missing information, in writing, within 5 business days of receipt of partial information.
 If a determination is not made within 15 days of the filing of the appeal, we provide written acknowledgment to the appealing party within 15 days of the filing of a standard appeal.

 An expedited UR appeal may be filed for denials of:

-We make a decision on expedited UR appeals within two business days of receipt of the information necessary to conduct such appeal.
-If we require more information to conduct an expedited appeal, we immediately notify the member and their health care provider by telephone or fax to identify and request the necessary information, and follow up with a written notification.
+We make a decision on expedited UR appeals within 2 business days of receipt of the information necessary to conduct such appeal.
+If we require more information to conduct an expedited appeal, we immediately notify the member and their health care provider by phone or fax to identify and request the necessary information.
+We follow up with a written notification.
 The appealing party may re-appeal an expedited appeal using the standard appeal process or through the external appeal process.

 We allow you to submit an expedited member appeal without a member’s written consent.
 All other appeals require the member’s explicit written consent to appeal after our initial UR decision is made.
 A general assignment will not be accepted.